usfca-cs-tools/docs/risc-v-setup-griffin.md

 1. These are instructions for connecting to the debian/riscv64 environment running on griffin.
 Griffin is a host inside the CS Labs network
 1. I originally intended to have everyone run QEMU and the emulated OS on your own laptops, but the Debian distribution seems to have package version problems that I can't resolve.
-1. Therefore, as a plan B, I've copied a working QEMU+debian/riscv64 build onto that machine that cs315-s23 students can use.
+1. Therefore, as a plan B, I've copied a working QEMU+debian/riscv64 build onto that machine that a few cs315-s23 students can use.

 ## 1. Configure `ssh` access to stargate